unnus/unnus/content/medical/dental-branding-the-anatomy-of-a-mouth-watering-dental-practice.md

 That’s because these brands spoke to their souls.
 They know their audience and they built communities around a shared purpose.

-{{% blockquote "_Seth Godin, Tribes._" %}} _A tribe is a group of people connected to one another, connected to a leader, and connected to an idea.
+{{% blockquote "Seth Godin, Tribes" %}} _A tribe is a group of people connected to one another, connected to a leader, and connected to an idea.
 For millions of years, human beings have been part of one tribe or another.
 A group needs only two things to be a tribe: a shared interest and a way to communicate._{{% /blockquote %}}

 Seth Godin, a marketing guru, is hinting at the need for organizations to build communities around their brand.